tomqingo/tomqingo.github.io/_pages/about.md

 Biography
 ------
 I'm now a M.S. student at the Institute of Image Processing and Pattern Recognition, Shanghai Jiao Tong University (SJTU), China.
 I received my B.S. degree in Department of Automation, SJTU in 2020.
-My research interests are robust machine learning, model security, and interpretability of DNN.
+My research interests are robust machine learning, model security, and DNN interpretability.

 Education
 ------